Explore France’s Hidden Canal Towns That Deserve the Spotlight

 The sheer number of “Les Plus Beaux Villages de France” (Most Beautiful Villages of France) in this combined region is astounding.
 It truly feels like stepping into a storybook, with ancient castles and charming hamlets dotting the landscape.
 Getting around does require a car, but the freedom it offers to explore these hidden corners is well worth it.

 Getting Around: A rental car is pretty much a necessity for exploring the Dordogne and Lot regions effectively.
 Public transport is limited, and the real magic happens when you can pull over spontaneously to admire a view or explore a tiny village you stumble upon.
 You can fly into Bordeaux and rent a car from there, which is what I’ve done before.
 For those who prefer to travel by train initially, consider heading to Sarlat-la-Canéda or Cahors and arranging car hire from those larger towns.
-If you’re visiting in Autumn is a wonderful time to visit France, the colors here are absolutely spectacular.
+If you’re visiting in autumn, it’s a wonderful time to visit France; the colors here are absolutely spectacular.

 Unique Canal Experiences in France